Bronislav Kaminski

 Bronislav Vladislavovich Kaminski (Бронисла́в Владисла́вович Ками́нский; 16 June 1899 – 28 August 1944) was a Soviet Nazi collaborator.
-Some publications mistakenly give Kaminski's first name as Mieczyslaw.

-Kaminski was the commander of the eponymous Kaminski Brigade, an anti-partisan and rear-security formation made up of people from the so-called Lokot Autonomy territory (1941–1943) in part of the German-occupied area of the Soviet Union.
+Kaminski was the commander of the eponymous Kaminski Brigade, an anti-partisan and rear-security formation made up of people from the Lokot Autonomy (1941–1943), part of the German-occupied area of the Soviet Union.
 The Kaminski Brigade later became part of the Waffen-SS as the Waffen-Sturmbrigade RONA (Russkaya Osvoboditelnaya Narodnaya Armiya — Russian People's Liberation Army).
 Under Kaminski's command, the unit committed numerous war crimes and atrocities in the German-occupied Soviet Union and in Poland.
 The unit is regarded as one of the most brutal units, with Kaminski himself feared by his subordinates.
 Kaminski's behavior made the Germans lose confidence in him: in August 1944, he was court-martialed and executed.
 His brigade was later disbanded and its remaining personnel absorbed into General Andrey Vlasov's Russian Liberation Army.

 Early life

 Bronislav (also transliterated German-style as "Bronislaw") Kaminski was born in Vitebsk Governorate, the Russian Empire, now in Polotsk District, Belarus.
+Some publications mistakenly give Kaminski's first name as Mieczyslaw.
 His father was an ethnic Pole and his mother was an ethnic German (later termed Volksdeutsch in Nazi Germany).
 He studied at the Saint Petersburg Polytechnical University and then served in the Red Army during the Russian Civil War.
 After demobilization he returned to the institute, and after graduation worked at a chemical plant.
 In 1935 he was expelled from the Communist Party of the Soviet Union, and in 1937 during the Great Purge he was arrested for criticising Stalin's policy of farm collectivisation, as well as working with Germans and Poles.
 He was accused of "belonging to a counter-revolutionary group".
 In 1941 he was released from prison and settled in Bryansk, where he obtained a position as an engineer in the local distillery.